-The M.Ed. in Special Education concentrations in Assistive Technology and Autism are designed for individuals looking to gain expertise in the field of Special Education as a value-add to their current profession or for future advancements (open to all interested professionals).
-Both concentrations are offered at least 80% online at UofL, meaning there are some limited face-to-face requirements.
+The M.Ed. in Special Education concentration in Assistive Technology is designed for individuals looking to gain expertise in the field of Special Education as a value-add to their current profession or for future advancements (open to all interested professionals).

 special education in the school system.
 Graduates interested in gaining

 licensure to become a special education teacher should refer to the MSD program outlined above.

 Employment of special education teachers is projected to grow 6% from 2014 to 2024, about as fast as the average for all occupations.
 Employment growth will be driven by continued demand for special education services.
 Many job opportunities will stem from the need to replace teachers who leave the occupation due to retirement or career change.

 Graduate students acquiring Assistive Technology Professional (ATP) credentials work as consultants or as direct employees in educational environments to provide and assistive technology services.